cahute/cahute/docs/topics/protocols/cas50.rst

     The term was coined by Thomas Touhey, as an evolution of CAS40 with 50, the size of the headers in the variant, in bytes.

+This protocol is usually present over :ref:`transport-serial`.
-For this protocol, serial settings are always the same, and do not vary during the transfer:
+Serial settings are always the same, and do not vary during the transfer:

 * Speed: **9600** bauds.
 * Parity: **none**.